How to Convert PowerPoint to Keynote

 How to Convert PowerPoint to Keynote on iPad

 Your iPad cannot open PPTX files directly.
 However, you can convert them to a format compatible with the iPad, or use Keynote to open the presentation and then run it on the iPad.
-So, let's take a look how to convert PowerPoint to Keynote on iPad.
+So, let's take a look at how to convert PowerPoint to Keynote on iPad.

 - 1. Start by emailing the presentation to yourself.
 You can email the presentation, but cannot open directly in iPad.